CCIS Quick Links

 This documentation is presented as a story slide show.
 This is easy since https is not a problem.
 All essential links in this particular story are internal relative links.

 The link below provides examples of links related to web development.
-Although you may not be interested in the details of the content, the examples show the potential of the Links Utility to organize lots of information.
+Although you may not be interested in the details of the content, the examples show the potential of the Links Tools to organize lots of information.